Google Scholar: History

 Google Scholar arose out of a discussion between Alex Verstak and Anurag Acharya, both of whom were then working on building Google's main web index.
 Their goal was to "make the world's problem solvers 10% more efficient" by allowing easier and more accurate access to scientific knowledge.
 This goal is reflected in the Google Scholar's advertising slogan "Stand on the shoulders of giants", which was taken from an idea attributed to Bernard of Chartres, quoted by Isaac Newton, and is a nod to the scholars who have contributed to their fields over the centuries, providing the foundation for new intellectual achievements.
-One of the original sources for the texts in Google Scholar is the University of Michigan's print collection.
+One of the sources for the texts in Google Scholar is the University of Michigan's print collection.

-Scholar has gained a range of features over time.
+Scholars have gained a range of features over time.
 In 2006, a citation importing feature was implemented supporting bibliography managers, such as RefWorks, RefMan, EndNote, and BibTeX.
 In 2007, Acharya announced that Google Scholar had started a program to digitize and host journal articles in agreement with their publishers, an effort separate from Google Books, whose scans of older journals do not include the metadata required for identifying specific articles in specific issues.
 In 2011, Google removed Scholar from the toolbars on its search pages, making it both less easily accessible and less discoverable for users not already aware of its existence.
 Around this period, sites with similar features such as CiteSeer, Scirus, and Microsoft Windows Live Academic search were developed.
 Some of these are now defunct; in 2016, Microsoft launched a new competitor, Microsoft Academic.

 A major enhancement was rolled out in 2012, with the possibility for individual scholars to create personal "Scholar Citations profiles".
 A feature introduced in November 2013 allows logged-in users to save search results into the "Google Scholar library", a personal collection which the user can search separately and organize by tags.
 Via the "metrics" button, it reveals the top journals in a field of interest, and the articles generating these journal's impact can also be accessed.
-A metrics feature now supports viewing the impact of whole fields of science, as well as academic journals.
+A metrics feature now supports viewing the impact of whole fields of science and academic journals.
+Google also included profiles for some posthumous academics, including Albert Einstein and Richard Feynman.
+For several years, the profile for Isaac Newton indicated he was as a "professor at MIT", with a "verified email at mit.edu".